axelarnetwork/axelar-contract-deployments/starknet/README.md

 **"Contract path does not exist"**
 - Solution: Verify the path to your contract JSON file is correct

-**"Contract verification failed"**
-- Solution: Ensure source code matches the deployed contract
-- Check that all source files are included in --sourceDir
-- Verify the contract was compiled with the same Cairo version

 ### Debug Mode